 USED Camping Gear:

-These options for cheap camping gear are online and in person.
+These options for discounted gear are online and in person.
 You can find deals online but have to go pick up the items in person.

 This is a new find for us.
 If you click on the link it will take you to a site to find a “Buy Nothing” Facebook group in your area.
 Momma Critter is a member of our local group and literally saw a Coleman 3 person tent up for free in our area last week.
 Some people just want to declutter their stuff without messing around with dragging it to a donation center.
 In our area this seems to a good place to go for gently used kid’s clothes and shoes with the occasional piece of free camping gear thrown in if you’re lucky.
 It’s a really cool way to connect with your community and keep things out of the landfill.
 Check it out for your area or start your own if you don’t have one!